 Read more below to get a general idea of what to expect in a product liability case, and contact us now for your free initial consultation.

-Another common term used to describe many product liability cases is a “defective product” lawsuit, and although this term is applicable for many different situations, it does not cover the entire spectrum of possible lawsuits.
+Another common term used to describe many product liability cases in Fort Lauderdale and nationwide is a “defective product” lawsuit, and although this term is applicable for many different situations, it does not cover the entire spectrum of possible lawsuits.
 Essentially, a product liability lawsuit of any kind—regarding defective products or not—posits that the seller or manufacturer owed the plaintiff a duty to keep their product safe for use and that the user was injured as a result of the seller or manufacturer’s failure to provide a safe product.

 There are three different types of product liability cases:

 The defendant (seller, manufacturer, distributor, another party in the supply chain) failed in their duty to provide a reasonably safe experience for the user because of negligence or recklessness.

 The defendant in the case is liable for the defendant’s injuries regardless of whether or not the defendant acted (or failed to act) in a certain way in order to maximize their own safety.

 If a product was sold to a user with certain warranties, and these warranties turn out to be false and the user is injured as a result.